 I started writing fiction in my mid-twenties.
 I was working as a copywriter when I was struck down with a post-viral condition.
 I was unable to return to work for two years but during that time I started writing fiction: short stories and a novel.
 A success in a Time Out short story competition gave me the confidence to write some more.
 I eventually returned to the day job but I kept going with the stories and had some published in magazines including Punch, The New Statesman and Paris Review and broadcast on BBC Radio's Short Story.
 I finished the novel and it was published in 1996 by Harper Collins as The Testimony Of Taliesin Jones.
 It won three prizes including the 1997 Somerset Maugham Award and, a couple of years later, was made into a film starring Jonathan Pryce and Ian Bannen.
 Buoyed by this I wrote a second novel, Jesus And The Adman, published in 1999, and had thoughts of giving up the day job to write novels and screenplays full time.

 In 2004 I was commissioned to write a drama - Mr Harvey Lights A Candle - for BBC Television.
 It was broadcast in 2005 and starred Timothy Spall and Celia Imre.
 I wrote for Silent Witness for two seasons before I was asked to write a book about the Aids pandemic for the Salvation Army.
 I made a 9-month journey, with my wife and two children, to Africa, India and China.
 I did broadcasts for the BBC World Service and Radio 4's Thought For The Day - to which I had been a regular contributor since 2000.
 The book describing that journey - More Than Eyes Can See - was published in 2007.
 I returned to scripts, writing the factual drama Atlantis for BBC1 in 2008.
 In 2009 I wrote a feature - Africa United - for Pathe that was released 2010.
 In 2011, Scott Free commissioned a script based on my grandfather's experiences in postwar Germany.
 A year later I was offered a book deal to write the novel of the same story.
 The Aftermath was published in the UK by Penguin in 2013 and translated into 25 languages.
-The film based on the novel and starring Keira Knightley and Alexander Skarsgard will be released 2018.
-My latest novel - The Killing of Butterfly Joe - will be published March 8th 2018 by Picador.
+The film based on the novel and starring Keira Knightley and Alexander Skarsgard will be released 2019.
+My latest novel - The Killing of Butterfly Joe - was inspired by my time selling butterflies in glass cases in the US.
+It was published March 2018 by Picador.